Kava-Labs/kava/x/precisebank/README.md

 $$r' = \begin{cases} r - a\bmod{C} & r' \leq r \\
 r - a\bmod{C} + C & r' > r \end{cases}$$

+The reserve account is updated based on the changes in the fractional units of the account and the remainder.

 $$b'(R) - b(R) = \begin{cases} 0 & r' > r \land f'(1) < f(1) \\
 -1 & r' \leq r \land f'(1) < f(1) \\